tesla/book-tycho/en/01-introduction/01-chapter1.md

 # Building an OSGi bundle / Eclipse plug-in

-In this chapter we are reviewing the simplest - though not most concise
-- way of building an OSGi bundle.
+In this chapter we are reviewing the simplest, though not most concise, way of building an OSGi bundle.
 The example shown in this section is not meant to be used as a starting point, but used solely in the context of an introduction to group together all the relevant bits of configuration in one place.